crossminer/maracas/docs/index.md

 ---

 ### Field Removed In Superclass
 A field is removed from a supertype class.
-Subtypes are not able to access them anymore.
+Subtypes are not able to access it anymore.

 **Detection**